undark-lab/swyft/README.rst

    :target: https://doi.org/10.5281/zenodo.5752734

-*swyft* is the official implementation of Truncated Marginal Neural Ratio Estimation (TMNRE), a hyper-efficient, simulation-based inference technique for complex data and expensive simulators.
+*Swyft* is the official implementation of Truncated Marginal Neural Ratio Estimation (TMNRE), a hyper-efficient, simulation-based inference technique for complex data and expensive simulators.
-As of v0.4.0, swyft is based on pytorch-lightning.

 Swyft in action